 For those struggling with more severe drug addiction, recovering at an inpatient treatment facility can offer them a highly structured and secure recovery environment, removed from the temptations and stressors of the external world.

 Through seeking inpatient care options, individuals will be able to overcome their use of addictive substances while receiving constant professional support and access to recovery tools and resources.

 Residential treatment centers serve as a sort of bridge between inpatient care and independent living.
-These are an effective treatment option for those who have already received higher care, but require further help re-adjusting to normal life.
+These are effective treatment options for those who have already received higher care but require further help re-adjusting to normal life.